-The Sirius products also include both a debugger interface for downloading and debugging software applications and a JTAG interface for programming the FPGA during manufacturing.
+In addition to the external interfaces, the Sirius products also include both a debugger interface for downloading and debugging software applications and a JTAG interface for programming the FPGA during manufacturing.

-The FPGA firmware implements a SoC centered around a 32 bit OpenRISC Fault Tolerant processor [RD1] running at a system frequency of 50 MHz and with the following set of peripherals:
+The FPGA firmware implements a SoC centered around a 32 bit OpenRISC Fault Tolerant processor [RD1] running at a system frequency of 50 MHz and with the following key peripherals:

-- Error manager, error handling, tracking and log of e.g. power loss and/or memory error detection. - SDRAM 64 MB data + 64 MB EDAC running @100MHz - Spacecraft Elapsed Timer (SCET), including a PPS (Pulse Per Second) time synchronization interface for accurate time measurement with a resolution of 15 μ s - SpaceWire, including a three-port SpaceWire router, for communication with external peripheral units - UARTs uses the RS422 and RS485 line drivers on the board with line driver mode set by software. - GPIOs - Watchdog, a fail-safe mechanism to prevent a system lockup - System flash of 2 GB with EDAC-protection for storing boot images in multiple copies - Pulse command inputs for reset to a specific software image - NVRAM for storage of metadata and other data that requires a large number of writes that shall survive loss of power
+- Error manager error handling, tracking and log of e.g. memory error detection. - SDRAM controller 64 MB data + 64 MB EDAC running @100MHz - Spacecraft Elapsed Timer (SCET) including a PPS (Pulse Per Second) time synchronization interface for accurate time measurement with a resolution of 15 μs - SpaceWire including a three-port SpaceWire router, for communication with external peripheral units - UARTs RS422 and RS485 line drivers on the board with line driver mode set by software. - GPIOs - Watchdog a fail-safe mechanism to prevent a system lockup - System flash 2 GB of EDAC-protected flash for storing boot images in multiple copies - Pulse command inputs for reset to a specific software image - NVRAM for storage of metadata and other data that requires a large number of writes that shall survive loss of power